 SolarWinds Network Performance Monitor: King of network monitoring

 Though both SolarWinds Network Performance Monitor and ManageEngine OpManager are high performers across the board, the former remains as the clear winner here.
 Though it may not have the IPAM or VOIP monitoring abilities of ManageEngine OpManager, it offers a monitoring experience that is easy to set up and maintain over the long term.

 The user is provided with a simple setup process that is tied off with the autodiscovery process.
 The smoothness of the transition from setup to autodiscovery and monitoring is SolarWinds Network Performance Monitor’s greatest asset.
 Once deployment is complete, you then have the combination of NetPath visualization and SolarWinds Network Performance Monitor’s dashboard display through which to do your day to day monitoring.

 One area where ManageEngine OpManager does have a massive advantage is that of price.
 Even though this doesn’t apply to every organization, the higher starting price of SolarWinds Network Performance Monitor is a negative for smaller organizations.
 The lower starting price of ManageEngine OpManager gives smaller companies a chance to enter into the network monitoring game without blowing their entire budget on one platform.

 We recommend SolarWinds Network Performance Monitor for companies looking for a network monitoring solution that offers fast deployment and an excellent dashboard design.
-ManageEngine OpManager is more suitable for smaller organizations and those organizations looking for additional features such as IPAM and VoIP.
-You can download a 30 day free trial of the SolarWinds Network Performance Monitor.
+ManageEngine OpManager is more suitable for smaller organizations.
+You can download a 30-day free trial of the SolarWinds Network Performance Monitor.